Nadia's Theme: 1976 releases

 Viewer inquiries about the music from the Wide World of Sports montage prompted a commercial release of the 1971 version of the song as a single through A&M Records on August 28, 1976.
 This recording was identical to "Cotton's Dream," with a repeat from the bridge to the end edited in to lengthen the piece.
-The single was titled "Nadia's Theme" and was a commercial success, charting for 22 weeks and peaking at No. 8 in the Billboard Hot 100 on the week ending December 11, 1976.
+The single was titled "Nadia's Theme (The Young and the Restless)" and was a commercial success, charting for 22 weeks and peaking at No. 8 in the Billboard Hot 100 on the week ending December 11, 1976.
 A&M Records failed to credit De Vorzon as the co-performer on the first pressings of the single.
 (He was credited as co-author and co-producer, but Botkin was the sole credited artist.)
 De Vorzon successfully sued the record label for $241,000.
 After only a few weeks in release, all miscredited early copies of "Nadia's Theme" were withdrawn, and all subsequent pressings of the single bore the artist credit "Barry De Vorzon And Perry Botkin Jr."

 In October 1976, as the De Vorzon–Botkin version released by A&M climbed the charts, P.I.P.
 Records re-released a 1974 single containing the Sounds of Sunshine's vocal and instrumental versions under the title "Nadia's Theme".
 The label also re-released the 1974 soundtrack LP, now stickered to say it contained "Nadia's Theme", although it still only contained the cover version.
-That same month, Barry De Vorzon capitalized on the success of the song by releasing it on his first album, Nadia's Theme.
+That same month, Barry De Vorzon capitalized on the success of the song by releasing it on his first album, Nadia's Theme (The Young and the Restless).
 Soon after, Sounds of Sunshine released their own Nadia's Theme album.